doggan/logo-battle/README.md

 - `pnpm lint` — Runs ESLint for all files in the `src` directory.
 - `pnpm format` — Runs Prettier for all files in the `src` directory.
 - `make reset-database` — Seeds the database (drops all existing data).
+- `make get-companies` — Builds the list of companies via the Wikipedia S&P 500 list.
+- `make scrape-logos` — Using the master list of companies, scrape the logos from Wikipedia.

 ### Requirements